 The linkage of MHOS and SEER data was accomplished by using an existing file that links persons in the SEER data to the Medicare’s master enrollment file.
 This existing file was initially constructed for the SEER-Medicare linked database, another collaborative project between CMS and NCI.

 To create the SEER-MHOS linked database, the identifiers from MHOS respondents were matched to identifiers in the existing SEER-Medicare file.
-The dataset represents the linkage of fourteen MHOS cohorts that run from 1998 to 2013.
-The linkage includes SEER cases diagnosed through 2011 (with vital status through 2011).
+The dataset represents the linkage of fifteen MHOS cohorts that run from 1998 to 2014.
+The linkage includes SEER cases diagnosed through 2013 (with vital status through 2013).
 NCI and CMS plan to continue to update the SEER-MHOS linkage every two years.

 The processes for matching persons appearing in the MHOS data with their SEER data are described in: